abdulmakuya/my-datascience-sandbox/dlab-Training/day-4.md

-### Machine Learning Models
+### Machine Learning Algorithms
-for linear and Logistic regression
+for linear and Logistic regression which adressed in Supervised Learning

 - K Nearest neighbours
 - K Means